 PHAs are required to electronically upload its plan to the PHA Plan website using form HUD-50075.
 Because many of the plan components are incorporated by reference, it is essential that PHAs maintain at its office full documentation of each item noted above along with supporting documentation.

-Non-qualified PHAs must conduct an annual public hearing on the PHA Plan.
-No later than 45 days before the date of the public hearing, the PHA shall :
+At least 45 days before the date of the public hearing, the PHA shall:

-- Make the proposed PHA Plan and all information relevant to the hearing and proposed plan available for inspection by the public at the principal office of the PHA during normal business hours; and
+- Make all information relevant to the hearing and any determination of the agency regarding changes to the goals, objectives, and policies of the agency to be considered at the hearing available for inspection by the public at the principal office of the PHA during normal business hours.

 Consistency with the Consolidated Plan